 The board, commissioner, and department may use any lawful means to enforce this chapter including voiding a construction or operation permit, imposition of civil penalties, or criminal prosecution pursuant to § 32.1-27 of the Code of Virginia.

-Except when there is additional evidence that an AOSS has failed to achieve one or more of the performance requirements of this chapter or when a licensed operator has filed a report indicating that an AOSS cannot be returned to normal function via routine maintenance, the department shall not rely solely on the results of an individual grab sample to establish the factual basis for a violation of this chapter.
+Except when there is additional evidence that an AOSS has failed to achieve one or more of the performance requirements of this chapter or when a licensed operator has filed a report indicating that an AOSS is not functioning properly and cannot be returned to normal function via routine maintenance, the department shall not rely solely on the results of an individual grab sample to establish the factual basis for a violation of this chapter.

 12VAC5-613-60.
 Operation Permits and Land Records.

-The department shall not issue an operation permit for an AOSS until the property owner has recorded an instrument that complies with § 15.2-2157 E of the Code of Virginia in the land records of the circuit court having jurisdiction over the site of the AOSS.
+The department shall not issue an operation permit for an AOSS to serve a residential structure until the property owner has recorded an instrument that complies with § 15.2-2157 E of the Code of Virginia in the land records of the circuit court having jurisdiction over the site of the AOSS.
 The local health department shall receive legal documentation indicating that the instrument has been duly recorded before issuance of the operation permit.

 When all or part of the project area is to be used in the management of nitrogen from a large AOSS, the property owner or the owner of the AOSS shall record legal documentation in the land records of the circuit court having jurisdiction over the site of the AOSS.
 Such documentation shall contain assurances that the land area will be protected and preserved in accordance with the management methods established by the designer.
 The local health department shall receive legal documentation indicating that the instrument has been duly recorded before issuance of the operation permit.

-All large AOSSs and any AOSS permitted pursuant to 12VAC5-613-90 C shall be subject a renewable operating permit.
+All large AOSSs and any AOSS permitted pursuant to 12VAC5-613-90 C shall be subject to a renewable operating permit.
 Such permits shall be issued for a period of five years.
 The owner of the AOSS shall apply for a new permit at least 180 days prior to the expiration date.

 12VAC5-613-70.
 General Approval Testing and Evaluation.